bstefa/novelty-detection/modules/README.md

 ## List of compatible models and datasets

+An up to date list of which modules work with with models and datasets are shown here.

 | Module                           | Model           | Dataset                   |
 |:---------------------------------|:----------------|:--------------------------|
 | `CAEBaseModule`                  | `ReferenceCAE`  | `LunarAnalogueDataModule` |